GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 It has been profiled to work with OpenID Connect to gather identity claims from whoever is attempting access, and enables attribute-based ("claims" in OAuth2) authorization (with group-based or role-based policies a natural subset).

-### Terminology
+## Terminology

 UMA 2 introduces new terms and enhancements of OAuth term definitions.
+A few important terms include:

+Resource Owner (RO): An entity capable of granting access to a protected resource--the "user" in User-Managed Access.
+This is typically an end-user, but it can also be non-human entity that is treated as a person for limited legal purposes, such as a corporation.

+Resource Server (RS): A server that hosts resources on a resource owner's behalf, registers resources for protection at an authorization server, and is capable of accepting and responding to requests for protected resources.

+Authorization Server (AS): A server that protects, on a resource owner's behalf, resources managed at a resource server (like the Gluu Server).

-Learn more about the UMA 2 [Federated Authorization](https://docs.kantarainitiative.org/uma/ed/oauth-uma-federated-authz-2.0-07.html) and [Grant](https://docs.kantarainitiative.org/uma/ed/oauth-uma-grant-2.0-06.html) specifications on Kantara's website.
+Learn more in the UMA 2 [Core](https://docs.kantarainitiative.org/uma/wg/uma-core-2.0-20.html), [Federated Authorization](https://docs.kantarainitiative.org/uma/ed/oauth-uma-federated-authz-2.0-07.html) and [Grant](https://docs.kantarainitiative.org/uma/ed/oauth-uma-grant-2.0-06.html) specifications.

 ## Scopes